devopsdays/devopsdays-web/content/events/2023-philadelphia/sponsor.md

 We greatly value sponsors for this open event.
 If you are interested in sponsoring, please drop us an email at {{< email_organizers >}}.

+<a href="/events/2023-philadelphia/dod-philly-sponsor-prospectus.pdf">A downloadable version of our prospectus is available here.</a>

 <hr>

 DevOpsDays Philadelphia is a self-organizing conference for practitioners that depends on sponsorships.
 We do not have